 The R language has built-in support for data modeling and graphics.
 The following example shows how R can generate and plot a linear model with residuals.

-# Create x and y valuesx<-1:6y<-x^2# Linear regression model y = A + B * xmodel<-lm(y~x)# Display an in-depth summary of the modelsummary(model)# Create a 2 by 2 layout for figurespar(mfrow=c(2,2))# Output diagnostic plots of the modelplot(model)
+# Create x and y valuesx<-1:6y<-x^2# Linear regression model: y = A + B * xmodel<-lm(y~x)# Display an in-depth summary of the modelsummary(model)# Create a 2-by-2 layout for figurespar(mfrow=c(2,2))# Output diagnostic plots of the modelplot(model)

 Residuals: 1 2 3 4 5 6 7 8 9 10 3.3333 -0.6667 -2.6667 -2.6667 -0.6667 3.3333Coefficients: Estimate Std.
 Error t value Pr(>|t|) (Intercept) -9.3333 2.8441 -3.282 0.030453 * x 7.0000 0.7303 9.585 0.000662 ***---Signif. codes: 0 ‘***’ 0.001 ‘**’ 0.01 ‘*’ 0.05 ‘.’
 0.1 ‘ ’ 1Residual standard error: 3.055 on 4 degrees of freedomMultiple R-squared: 0.9583, Adjusted R-squared: 0.9478F-statistic: 91.88 on 1 and 4 DF, p-value: 0.000662